Bot Lifecycle

 Reasons for finished

-kicked: A participant explicitly removed the bot from the active meeting.meeting_ended: The host ended the meeting or everyone left.last_person_detected: The bot left because it was the only participant remaining (configured instop_options).manually_stopped: You called thePOST /bot/{id}/stopendpoint while the bot was in the meeting.silence_detection_triggered: No one spoke for the configured duration.
+kicked: A participant explicitly removed the bot from the active meeting.meeting_ended: The host ended the meeting or everyone left.empty_meeting_timeout: The bot left because it joined the meeting, but no other participants arrived within the configuredempty_meeting_timeoutduration.last_person_detected: The bot left because it was the only participant remaining after other participants had been present (configured withlast_person_detection).manually_stopped: You called thePOST /bot/{id}/stopendpoint while the bot was in the meeting.silence_detection_triggered: No one spoke for the configured duration.

 Handling State Changes